 The Treaty is enabled by an exemption as described in the ITAR (ITAR 126.16).
-Under prescribed conditions, Treaty Approved Community Members can transfer articles and technology without the need for the usual ITAR licensing or agreement requirements.
-Notwithstanding the opportunities the exemption allows, it does not meet the requirements of all members and therefore should be carefully considered for application in every circumstance.
+Under prescribed conditions, Approved Community members can transfer articles and technology without the need for the usual ITAR licensing or agreement requirements.
+Even with the opportunities the exemption allows, it may not meet the requirements for all members and therefore should be carefully considered for application in every circumstance.